I suffered from frequent bouts of insomnia as a child.

 Do you feel like no one understands how you feel right now?
 Do you feel raw, lost, or even just numb?
 Are you wondering how you’re going to get through the coming days?

 While a portion of my book is dedicated to deployment, I’ve also created a downloadable 5-day deployment devotional (scroll down) that I hope you’ll download and use.
-Over the coming months, I plan to add to it, as well as other short devotionals for other aspects of military life.

 In the meantime, hang in there.
 You’re in my thoughts and prayers.